What Is Dementia? Symptoms, Types, and Diagnosis

 - Magnetic resonance imaging (MRI), which uses magnetic fields and radio waves to produce detailed images of body structures, including tissues, organs, bones, and nerves

 - Psychiatric evaluation.
-This evaluation will help determine if depression or another mental health condition is causing or contributing to a person's symptoms.
+If someone is experiencing behavioral or mood changes, a psychiatric evaluation may be recommended to help determine if depression or another mental health condition is causing or contributing to a person's symptoms.

 - Genetic tests.
-Some dementias are caused by a person’s genes.
-In these cases, a genetic test can help people know if they are at risk for dementia.
+Some forms of dementia are caused by a person’s genes.
+In these rare cases, a genetic test ordered by a doctor can help people know if they have the altered genes.
 It is important to talk with a genetic counselor before and after getting tested, along with family members and the doctor.
+There are also genetic tests that look for genetic variations that affect someone’s risk of developing dementia, but these tests cannot be used to diagnose dementia.

 - Blood tests.
-It is now possible for doctors to order a blood test to measure levels of beta-amyloid, a protein that accumulates abnormally in people with Alzheimer’s.
+It is now possible for many doctors, dependent on state-specific availability reflecting U.S. Food and Drug Administration guidelines, to order a blood test to measure levels of beta-amyloid, a protein that accumulates abnormally in people with Alzheimer’s.
 Several other blood tests are in development.
-However, the availability of these diagnostic tests for Alzheimer’s and related dementias is still limited.
+At present, blood test results alone should not be used to diagnose dementia, but may be taken into consideration along with other tests.
+However, the availability of these diagnostic tests is still limited.

-Early detection of symptoms is important, as some causes can be treated.
-However, in many cases, the cause of dementia is unknown and cannot be treated.
+Early detection of symptoms is important as some causes can be successfully treated.
+However, in many cases, the cause of dementia is unknown and cannot be effectively treated.
 Still, obtaining an early diagnosis can help with managing the condition and planning ahead.
+In the early stages of dementia, it may be possible for people to continue with their everyday activities.
+As the disease progresses, people will need to adopt new strategies to help adjust.

-Sometimes, a person with dementia will agree to donate their brain.
-Brain donation helps researchers study brain disorders, such as Alzheimer’s disease and related dementias, which affect millions of people.
-By studying the brains of people who have died, researchers learn more about how types of dementia affect the brain and how we might better treat and prevent them.
+Planning ahead may also include deciding what happens if and when the disease becomes more severe.
+Sometimes, a person with dementia will volunteer to donate their brain after they have died.
+Brain donation helps researchers study brain disorders such as Alzheimer’s disease and related dementias.
+By studying the brains of people who have died, researchers have already learned a great deal about how types of dementia affect the brain and how we might better treat and prevent them.
+But much more remains to be understood.
 When donating as part of a research study or to the NIH NeuroBioBank, there is no cost to the family for the donation and an autopsy report.
+Learn more about brain donation.

 Who can diagnose dementia?